SAP/gigya-swift-sdk/GigyaSwift/README.md

 ### Initialization

-The SDK requires an active reference to the running AppDelegate.swift, for example:
+The SDK requires an active reference to the running *AppDelegate.swift*, for example:
 ```
 import Gigya